phnahes/cookbook-tag/README.md

 Usage
 =====
-Include the icecast2 recipe on the role, how below:
+Include the tag recipe on the role, how below:

 Role - sample.rb
 -------------------------